Gao Cheng: During Gao Huan's lifetime

 In 536, the 15-year-old Gao Cheng, who was then with his father at his military headquarters of Jinyang, requested permission to become in charge of the Eastern Wei imperial government at Yecheng.
 Gao Huan initially refused, but Gao Huan's assistant Sun Qian (孫搴) spoke on Gao Cheng's behalf, and finally, Gao Huan agreed.
 Gao Cheng soon arrived at Yecheng and took over the imperial administration.
 He became known as a harsh but capable enforcer of laws, in comparison to his father's policy of relaxed enforcement.
 He also abolished the seniority-based system of promotion that had caused the imperial administration to stagnate, seeking out capable individuals and promoting them quickly.

 Around this time, Gao Cheng also married Emperor Xiaojing's sister the Princess Fengyi as his wife.
-In 540, she bore him a son, Gao Xiaowan (高孝琬).
+In 540, they had a son, Gao Xiaowan (高孝琬).
 The emperor personally went to his mansion to congratulate him, and the officials all sent expensive gifts.
 (Gao Cheng initially declined, stating that Gao Xiaocheng was the emperor's nephew, and therefore the emperor should be congratulated first, but eventually did accept.)